benjaminion/upgrading-ethereum-book/src/book.md

 ###### A historical note

 The initial implementation of hysteresis effectively [had](https://github.com/ethereum/consensus-specs/pull/1627#discussion_r387294528) `QUOTIENT = 2`, `DOWNWARD_MULTIPLIER = 0`, and `UPWARD_MULTIPLIER = 3`.
-This meant that a validator starting with an actual balance of 32 ETH, but suffering a minor initial outage, would immediately drop to 31 ETH effective balance.
-To get back to 32 ETH effective balance it would need to achieve a 32.5 ETH actual balance, and meanwhile the validator's rewards would be 3.1% lower due to the reduced effective balance.
+This meant that a validator starting with an actual balance of 32&nbsp;ETH, but suffering a minor initial outage, would immediately drop to 31&nbsp;ETH effective balance.
+To get back to 32&nbsp;ETH effective balance it would need to achieve a 32.5&nbsp;ETH actual balance, and meanwhile the validator's rewards would be 3.1% lower due to the reduced effective balance.
 This [seemed unfair](https://github.com/ethereum/consensus-specs/issues/1609), and incentivised stakers to "over-deposit" Ether to avoid the risk of an initial effective balance drop.
 Hence the [change](https://github.com/ethereum/consensus-specs/pull/1627) to the current parameters.

 #### See also